• Skip to primary navigation

 Deer resistant bulbs - drumstick allium

-Allium come from the same family as garlic.
+Allium comes from the same family as garlic.
 The smell is a great deterrent to rodents and deer.
-I have several allium that bloom in the spring, however this one blooms a little bit later in early summer.
+I have several allium that bloom in the spring, however, this one blooms a little bit later in early summer.

 Zone Hardiness = 2 - 10